Tips for Determining Authorship Credit

 Authorship entails a public acknowledgment of scientific or professional contribution to a disseminated piece of information.
-The APA EthicalPrinciples of Psychologists and Code of Conduct (2002, Section 8.12) also addresses certain criteria for authorship by stating:
+The APA EthicalPrinciples of Psychologists and Code of Conduct (2010, Section 8.12) offers the following guidelines for determining authorship:

 Common Reasons for Changes in Authorship

 As a graduate student, you will also want to consider several specific situations when becoming involved in certain projects.
-For example, you may wish to give special consideration to projects that are primarily longitudinal.
-In this case, it would be beneficial to discuss with the primary investigator whether she or he intends to produce manuscripts only at the end of the investigation, or if several manuscripts are planned throughout the process.
-You will also want to discuss if or how your authorship or authorship order would be affected if you graduate before the completion of the project or manuscript.
+For longitudinal projects, it's helpful to discuss with the primary investigator whether she or he intends to produce manuscripts only at the end of the investigation, or if several manuscripts are planned throughout the process.
+You will also want to discuss if or how your authorship would be affected if you graduate before the completion of the project or manuscript.

 Concerns Regarding Authorship

 Open communication, understanding and revisiting of expectations are essential, and provide a basic way to identify any early development of disputes.
 Discussing authorship at regular intervals or at major developments in the project can help minimize the potential for the development of a disagreement later on in the project.
 However, if an authorship disagreement has developed, as a graduate student, you have several options for recourse.

 Generally, the first level at which disagreements should be attempted to be resolved is between the contributors on the project.
 This can occur through additional discussion or by joint completion of a post hoc authorship determination worksheet.
 If the process of authorship determination was not explicit at the beginning of the project, it could be that collaborators have been unaware of the actual level of involvement of others on the project.